 Action: Select Log

-Configure Portal Web server
+Configure portal web server

-In the navigation pane on the left, select .
+In the navigation pane, choose .

 On the Portal tab, click Local Portal Web Server.